RobotNerd/outline-format/README.md

 ### Unordered lists

 Unordered list items begin with a single character representing a bullet point.
+The characters listed below are recognized as a bullet point if they are the first non-whitespace charater on the line.

 The character chosen for a bullet point conveys meaning:
 - `-`: A normal list item.
 The default case.
 - `*`: Alternative to `-`.
 - `?`: A question that needs to be resolved.